sabrina-li/bamazon/README.md

 ## Getting Started
 ------
-run `npm i` to install dependencies
+- Run `npm i` to install dependencies

-spin up MySQL server and run `schema.sql` to create schema
+- Spin up MySQL server and run `schema.sql` to create database and schema, switch to the brand new bamazon_db

+- Run `seed.sql` to fill products and departments table data or create your own product/departments data

+- Run `insertNewProduct.sql` to create required stored procedure

-Add your MySQL information to `mysqlutils.js`:
+- Add your MySQL information to `mysqlutils.js`:

 ```
 const pool = mysql.createPool({